 |If someone gets suspended at work||

 the period of suspension usually

 The normal requirements to be able to obtain working tax credit for the duration of any of these upper mentioned period is to be legally employed by a company and to prove that the minimum required amount of working hours has been fulfilled.
 For sick leave you need to prove that you were also paid the Statutory Sick Pay or another benefit (National Insurance credit or Employment and Support Allowance or Income Support) equivalent to this.
 All these mostly apply also for those who are self-employed.

-The document requirements may vary according to your exact circumstances, the way you are employed or self-employed and you might also be required to provide with additional documentation if the government wishes so.
+The document requirements may vary according to your exact circumstances so call the tax credits number, the way you are employed or self-employed and you might also be required to provide with additional documentation if the government wishes so.